Non-Minimally Coupled Scalar Field, Area Quantization and Black Hole Entropy: Discussions

 \section{Discussions}

 This paper obtains a number of results in the context of a theory of gravity where scalar field is coupled non- minimally to gravitational fields.
 For this theory, we discuss the formulation of classical laws of horizon mechanics, and in particular the zeroth and the first laws due to the WIH formulation in $N$- dimensions.
-The zeroth law arises due of some constraints imposed on the the connection on the normal bundle while the first law is a necessary and sufficient condition for a well defined Hamiltonian evolution on the phase- space admitting WIH as an inner boundary.
+The zeroth law arises due of some constraints imposed on the connection on the normal bundle, while the first law is a necessary and sufficient condition for a well defined Hamiltonian evolution on the phase- space admitting WIH as an inner boundary.
 Our proof of the first law for higher dimensions follows similar methodology as for the four dimensions.
 For $4$- dimensions, we show that the phase space of WIH admit Hamiltonian charges for local Lorentz transformations as well.
 More precisely, we show that local Lorentz rotations and boosts belonging to $\text{ISO(2)}\ltimes\mathbb{R}$ (the symmetry algebra on $\Delta$) give rise to charges proportional to the horizon cross- sectional area modified by the scalar field (other minimally coupled fields do not contribute since they do not appear in the boundary symplectic structure).
-Using this definition of area in terms of the Lorentz generators, we have established that that spectrum of area operator is naturally discrete even for a non- minimally coupled theory.
+Using this definition of area in terms of the Lorentz generators, we have established that the spectrum of area operator is naturally discrete even for a non- minimally coupled theory.
 This area spectrum is given by: $[(8\pi \gamma \,\ell_{P}^{2})/f(\phi_{\Delta})]n $ where $n$ carry integer values.
 The conclusion is reached without the need of any particular quantum theory of gravity like LQG or string theory.
 Furthermore, the eigenstates of the area operator are attached to the WIH boundary and do not depend on the bulk geometry.
-This is an advantage of this formulation since one may argue that the fields in the bullk do not affect the black hole entropy.
+This is an advantage of this formulation since one may argue that the fields in the bulk do not affect the black hole entropy.
+Such a feature is useful since our formulation, unlike string theory or LQG, requires that the states on the horizon remain isolated from the bulk, both classically as well as quantum mechanically.
 The computation of entropy using the microcanonical fixed area ensemble reveals the standard Bekenstein- Hawking area law for large black holes as well as an exponential suppression for small Planck size black holes.
 Note the absence of log corrections.
 This is not obvious, but one may argue that the such corrections only arise ( at least in LQG) if one considers large area with large Chern- Simons level \cite{Ghosh:2012jf}.
 How does our computation of the area spectrum compare with other proposals?
-Our calculation shows that the the simplified \emph{it from bit} picture is a consistent formulation.
+Our calculation shows that the simplified \emph{it from bit} picture is a consistent formulation.
 Also, our area spectrum is similar to the Bekenstein- Mukhanov picture of horizon microstates \cite{Bekenstein:1995ju} or the proposals based on quasinormal modes \cite{Dreyer:2002vy} or from \cite{Alekseev:2000hf}.
-One major drawback of our approach is that it is tied to $4$- dimensions, and an extension to higher dimensions shall be useful.
+Alternative proposals have been studied in \cite{PhysRevD.104.084049, PhysRevD.105.044046}.\\